Assisted reproduction: "It's a false myth to think that nothing will happen if I postpone motherhood."

 And experts agree that assisted reproduction would barely exist if there weren't an increasingly exacerbated delay in childbearing.
 The reasons, according to the latest fertility survey by the National Institute of Statistics (INE), are the combination of work-related reasons, work-life balance, and economic reasons, in 30% of cases; in addition to not having a stable partner.
 "We are solving a social problem, not a doctor," says Fàbregues.

 The first in vitro birth was in 1978.
-Today, 12 million people worldwide have achieved this success thanks to this technique.
-"It's been dizzying, and there are many things we still don't know," admits Fàbregues, who believes that "the innovation is so spectacular that it's unmatched by any other area of medicine."
-Despite the complexity of assisted reproduction, "it's not as difficult a process as it was years ago," the doctor points out.
-Treatments have been reduced to between 10 and 12 days, the puncture was performed without anesthesia or with local anesthesia and is now performed with full sedation, and the transfer used to be performed on day 3 after fertilization, whereas now it's performed on day 5 because research has shown that there's a greater probability of success once implanted.
-Embryo incubators have also evolved, now allowing the process to be viewed without having to open them, and even, in some private clinics, allow patients to monitor their progress through a mobile app.
+Today there are 12 million people in the world thanks to this technique.
+"It has been dizzying and there are many things that we still do not know," admits Fàbregues, who believes that "the innovation is so spectacular that it is not comparable with any other area of medicine."
+Treatments have been reduced by 10 to 12 days, the puncture was done without anesthesia or with local anesthesia and is now done with full sedation, and the transfer was done on day 3 after fertilization, while now it is done on day 5 because research has shown that there is a greater probability of success. embryo incubators, which now allow you to see the process without having to open them and, even, in some private clinics, allow patients to track their progress through a mobile application.

 Another substantial difference is the fact that multiple pregnancies have been significantly reduced thanks to the legal regulation, which in 2006 limited the maximum number of embryos to three, but also because professionals insist on performing transfers one at a time due to the increase in success rates and the improvement in embryo freezing techniques, which allow for better thawing results.